Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 ## Research Summary
 <br>

-* A digital 'passports' web app has a real world practical use and business use case.
+* A digital 'passports' web app has both a real-world, practical use case and real-world business use case.

+* The primary goal of the app should be to create a viable solution to the problem contained in the problem statment created during the planning stages of development.

 * The app should be 'standalone' and available for instant, easy adoption by any Irish school.

-* The application should use existing, 'real-world' ID numbers to ensure passports and genuine and to future-proof later versions.
+* The application should use existing, 'real-world' ID numbers to ensure passports are genuine and to future-proof later versions of the app.

 * Relevant sections of the app should reflect the design and layout of traditional style passports, and similar education based software to provide users with a sense of familiarity and confidence.